Background: Hepatocellular carcinoma (HCC) is a common type of cancer with a high

 contribute to the diagnosis and prognosis of HCC.

-the Cancer Genome Atlas (TCGA) dataset.
+from the Cancer Genome Atlas (TCGA) dataset.
 LncRNAs signature was screened by LASSO regression,

 univariate, and multivariate Cox regression.
-The models for predicting diagnosis and prognosis
+The models for predicting diagnosis and

-was validated by ROC.
+model was validated by ROC.
 The lncRNAs signature was further demonstrated by functional enrichment

 Results: We found the 13-lncRNAs signature that had a good performance in predicting prognosis